Flower

 • Scientific NameNicandra physalodes

-• Appearance: Nicandra is an annual plant that grows between 50 and 150 cm tall.
-Its bell-shaped flowers feature a striking purple-blue hue with a pale yellow center.
-The broad green leaves complement its unique fruit, which is enclosed in a papery, balloon-like calyx.
+• Appearance: Nicandra is an annual plant that grows 50–150 cm tall.
+Its bell-shaped flowers are blue-violet with a pale yellow center.
+The leaves are broad and green, while the fruit is spherical, enclosed in a papery calyx resembling a small balloon.

 Historical Episodes